blues/app-accelerators/29-restroom-servicing-monitor/README.md

 Next, we need to flash the reference node with the restroom servicing monitor firmware.

 1. Before we do anything, we need to pull in some dependencies for the firmware to work.
-After cloning this repository, run `git submodule update --init`.
+After cloning this repository, run these commands: `git submodule update --init 29-restroom-servicing-monitor/firmware/note-c` and `git submodule update --init 29-restroom-servicing-monitor/firmware/sparrow-lora`.
 This will pull in the note-c and sparrow-lora submodules that this project depends on.
-1. Install [Visual Studio Code](https://code.visualstudio.com/).
-We will program the reference node from VS Code.
-1. Add the [Dev Containers extension](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-containers) to VS Code.
-Building and flashing the firmware will take place inside a Docker container specifically designed for these tasks (refer to firmware/Dockerfile for details of what's in the container).
+1. There are a few ways to build and flash the firmware onto the reference node.
+These are covered in the [Sparrow Builder's Guide](https://dev.blues.io/sparrow/sparrow-builders-guide/).
+Follow the steps in that guide and then return to these instructions.
 1. Connect the STLINK-V3MINI to your development PC with a USB A to micro USB cable.
 1. Connect the STLINK to your reference node with the 2x7 JTAG ribbon cable.
-1. Navigate to File > Open Folder and select the firmware folder.
-1. In the bottom left corner, click the lavender icon (it looks like "><") and hit Reopen in Container.
-The first time you do this, the Docker container will have to be built, which will take several minutes.
-1. Once the container is built, build the firmware with the hotkey `CTRL + SHIFT + B`.
-Alternatively, you can navigate to Terminal > Run Task > Sparrow: Build Firmware using CMake and Make to accomplish the same thing.
-1. Navigate to Terminal > Run Task > Sparrow: Flash Firmware using STM32_Programmer_CLI to flash the firmware onto the reference node.
-If you get an error about not being able to find the device to program, try clicking the lavender >< icon in the bottom right again and selecting Rebuild Container.
-This error can occur if the reference node was connected to the STLINK _after_ opening the container.
+1. Build and flash the code using whichever method you selected when following the Sparrow Builder's Guide.
 1. Open a terminal emulator and connect to the STLINK's serial connection to view logs.
 See the documentation [here](https://dev.blues.io/sparrow/sparrow-builders-guide/#collecting-firmware-logs).
-1. Open the Run and Debug view on the left-hand toolbar (or use the hotkey `CTRL + SHIFT + D`) and hit the green play button next to Cortex Debug.
-This restarts the firmware in debug mode, which enables logging.
+1. Start the program in debug mode (again, how you do this depends on the IDE: VS Code or STM32CubeIDE).
 In your terminal emulator's output, you should see something like this:

 ```
 ===================